Virga Rain: Explaining Virga And How It Occurs

 The introduction already provided a clear indication of what virga entails.
 Before continuing, though, one needs to establish a concise definition of what precisely the phenomenon is.

-Simply put, virga is precipitation that forms at the base of a cloud but never reach the ground.
+Simply put, virga is precipitation that forms at the base of a cloud but never reaches the ground.
 Depending on height, the type of precipitation can be solid (snow) or liquid (rain), but usually manifest in the form of rain.

 The virga rain is visible as wispy light-colored streaks or tails that extend below the cloud base before disappearing in mid-air.